truefoundry/truefoundry-examples/fast_api_deployment/README.md

-# Model deployment using Fast API Service
+# Model deployment using Fast API as a Service
 This folder contains script to deploy any text generation model as a FastAPI service

 ## Model selection